torsteins/inf102f18-mandatory2/README.md

 ## [1]&nbsp;&nbsp; Hash maps (25 points)
 In this task, we examine hash maps.
+Subtasks (a), (b) and (c) should be answered in the pdf, whereas subtaks (d) should be answered in code.

 **a)** Insert the keys `F B T Z R V U J P O` into an initially empty table of `m = 5` lists, using separate chaining.
 Use the hash function `h(k) = (13 * k) % m` to transform the `k`'th letter of the alphabet into a table entry (for instance `h('A') = (13 * 1) % 5 = 3`).
 Find a suitable way to illustrate what the ChainingHashTable looks like.